Diego Higa: Early life and career

-Born in Santos, Brazil, a coastal city and major port hub in Latin America, Higa begun in BMX.when he was 10 years old.
-At the age of 13, he started into Motorsport, first in go-karting, then changed to Drifting by influence of his father, who wad contact with Drift when he lived in Japan.
+Born in Santos, Brazil, a coastal city and major port hub in Latin America, Higa begun in BMX when he was 10 years old.
+At the age of 13, he started into Motorsport, first in go-karting, then changed to Drifting by influence of his father, who had contact with Drift when he lived in Japan.
 Diego's first Drift Car was a Chevrolet Omega Suprema.
 Despite being a wagon not properly suited to Drifting, he managed to master the base skills and quickly moved to more suitable cars, reaching his favourite and still actual Nissan 350Z.

 As a teenager, Higa started working with his parents, Neto and Karen Higa, at their NSC garage, focused in tuning cars for Drifting.
-There, Diego learned how to setup his own on cars and started competing in Drifting Championships.
+There, Diego learned how to set up his own cars and started competing in Drifting Championships.
 His first major championship was the 2015 SuperDrift Brasil, the top tier league in Latin America, at the age of 18.
-In the following year, the came second in the World Championship (King of Nations Drift), in which he entered a Nissan R34 Skyline.
+In the following year, they came second in the world championship (King of Nations Drift), in which he entered a Nissan R34 Skyline.
 In 2016, also he clinched his first Brazilian Championship, certified by the Brazilian Automobile Confederation (CBA).